Heversham

-Heversham is a small village and civil parish in the South Lakeland district of Cumbria, England.
+Heversham is a village and civil parish in the Westmorland and Furness unitary authority area of Cumbria, England.
 In the 2001 census the parish had a population of 647, increasing at the 2011 census to 699.

 It is situated above the marshes of the Kent estuary which gives some fine views, notably from Heversham Head where there is a toposcope.

 It has a variety of recreational facilities, including a fully functioning outdoor activities centre, tennis courts, bowling green and a playground.
 There are also rugby, football and hockey fields, as well as a cricket ground and pavilion.

 History

 Heversham had an abbey in the early Anglo-Saxon period.
 According to the Historia de Sancto Cuthberto, in the early tenth century its abbot, who was called Tilred, purchased the village of Castle Eden and gave half of it to Norham abbey so that he could be abbot there, perhaps because Heversham Abbey had been destroyed by the Vikings.
 Part of a carved stone cross still survives.
 It was found under the lych-gate of St Peter's Church, which may indicate that the monastery was located nearby.